 We plot the results of the different methods for the first $50$ effective passes through the data in Figure~\ref{fig:methods}.
+For the stochastic methods, we plot the mean performance as well as the minimum and maximum function values across $10$ choices for the initial random seed.
 We can observe several trends across the experiments: \begin{list}{\labelitemi}{\leftmargin=1.7em} \item {\bf FG vs.~SG}: Although the performance of SG methods is known to be catastrophic if the step size is not chosen carefully, after giving the SG methods (\emph{SG} and \emph{ASG}) an unfair advantage (by allowing them to choose the best step-size in hindsight), the SG methods always do substantially better than the FG methods (\emph{AFG} and \emph{L-BFGS}) on the first few passes through the data.
 However, the SG methods typically make little progress after the first few passes.
 In contrast, the FG methods make steady progress and eventually the faster FG method (\emph{L-BFGS}) typically passes the SG methods. \item {\bf (FG and SG) vs.~SAG}: The SAG iterations seem to achieve the best of both worlds.
 They start out substantially better than FG methods, often obtaining similar performance to an SG method with the best step-size chosen in hindsight.
 But the SAG iterations continue to make steady progress even after the first few passes through the data.
 This leads to better performance than SG methods on later iterations, and on most data sets the sophisticated FG methods do not catch up to the SAG method even after $50$ passes through the data. \item {\bf IAG vs.~SAG}: Even though these two algorithms differ in only the seemingly-minor detail of selecting data points at random (SAG) compared to cycling through the data (IAG), the performance improvement of SAG over its deterministic counterpart IAG is striking (even though the IAG method was allowed to choose the best step-size in hindsight).
 We believe this is due to the larger step sizes allowed by the SAG iterations, which would cause the IAG iterations to diverge. \end{list}